Barbara Rush, actress who starred with Frank Sinatra and Paul Newman, dies at 97 - ExBulletin

 Barbara Rush, actress who starred with Frank Sinatra and Paul Newman, dies at 97

-LOS ANGELES (AP) Barbara Rush, a popular actress of the 1950s and 1960s who co-starred with Frank Sinatra, Paul Newman and other film greats and who later had a thriving television career, has died.
+LOS ANGELES (AP) Barbara Rusha leading actor popular in the 1950s and 1960s, who co-starred with Frank Sinatra, Paul Newman and other great cinema performers and who later had a flourishing television career, has died.
 She was 97 years old.

-Rush's death was announced by his daughter, Fox News reporter Claudia Cowan, who posted on Instagram that her mother had died on Easter Sunday.
+Rush's death was announced by his daughter, a Fox News reporter Claudia Cowan, who posted on Instagram that her mother died on Easter Sunday.
 Additional details were not immediately available.

-Cowan praised her mother as one of the last of old Hollywood royalty and called herself her mother's biggest fan.
+Cowan praised her mother as “one of the last members of old Hollywood royalty” and called herself her mother's biggest fan.

 However, she would leave Paramount shortly after to work for Universal International and later 20th Century Fox.